Asbestos Survey: know where asbestos is located and what condition it is in

 These tiny dusts are a pain to deal with and can cause harm to our lungs if not attended to.

-Based on the “Code of Practice for the Management and Control of Asbestos in Workplaces; [NOHSC:2018(2005)], we can come to your operation and perform an asbestos inspection.
+Based on the “Code of Practice for the Management and Control of Asbestos in Workplaces; [NOHSC:2018(2005)], we can come to your operation and perform an asbestos survey.

 Our assessors use professional judgement and experience to identify and record materials suspected of containing asbestos (Asbestos Containing Materials (ACM)) that are inaccessible.
 The survey is aimed at being predominantly qualitative; however, if required non-destructive and representative ‘bulk’ sampling with subsequent analysis may take place to confirm the presence of asbestos.
 Sampling and analysis of suspected-to-be ACM will only be undertaken if given verbal authority from the client.